cxengage/cxengage.github.io/cxengage-api-doc/Update-Listener.md

 ## Description

-Retrieves listeners for the given tenant.
+Update chosen listeners for the given tenant.